Arabic Fiction

 Night fell, and his cannons carried on with their work with such intensity that the residents of Acre, eighteen kilometers to the west, could hear the explosions quite clearly.

-The following day the bombardment continued, but to everyone’s amazement the walls of the town stood firm.
+The following day, the bombardment continued, but the town’s walls stood firm to everyone’s amazement.
 By the seventh day, the vizier realized he would need more shells, so he sent people to bring some from Sidon.

-As for those inside, they realized that the vizier, who hadn’t given them the chance to fire a single bullet or shoot a single arrow in the direction of his forces, wasn’t going to retreat until he had leveled their town to the ground.
+As for those inside, they realized that the vizier, who hadn’t given them a chance to fire a single bullet or shoot a single arrow in the direction of his forces, wouldn’t retreat until he had leveled their town to the ground.

-Behind the army the vizier set up a huge, gaudy pavilion which, in its peacock-like pomposity, was alien to everything on the surrounding plain, and spent the day issuing orders to kill all the fleeing villagers his soldiers brought him.
+Behind the army, the vizier set up a huge, gaudy pavilion which, in its peacock-like pomposity, was alien to everything on the surrounding plain.
+He spent the day issuing orders to kill all the fleeing villagers his soldiers brought him.

 He asked them all a single question: “Are you going to pay the taxes you owe?”

-He had no need to ask such a question, of course, as he sat looking at their emaciated frames and tattered garb.
+Of course, he had no need to ask such a question as he sat looking at their emaciated frames and tattered garb.

 At a nod of his head, the soldiers would lead the villagers away from the tents and, next to a low stone wall that surrounded one of the lifeless orchards, shoot them dead.